Tennessee marble: History

-Knoxville banker John J. Craig (1820–1892) began buying up quarry properties in the 1870s, and had established his own marble company, John J. Craig and Company, in 1878.
-Following his death, his son, John J. Craig, Jr. (1860–1904), took control of the company, and helped establish the Tennessee Producers Marble Company, which operated a finishing mill that serviced quarries in Knox, Blount, and Hawkins counties.
-John J. Craig III (1885–1944), who became president of the company after his father's death, established a large finishing mill, the Candoro Marble Works, in South Knoxville in 1914.
-James B. Jones, a former Craig company employee, established the Gray-Knox Marble Company, which would build a large mill on Sutherland Avenue in Knoxville.
+The Ross Quarry supplied marble for the J.P.
+Morgan Library in New York in the 1900s.
+The Candoro Marble Works, a large finishing mill, was founded in South Knoxville in 1914.

-By 1908, Tennessee ranked third in the nation in marble production, behind only Vermont and Georgia.
-While eighty percent of marble quarried in the state was used in furniture and interior decoration, it was best known as a monumental building material.
+By 1908, Tennessee ranked third in the nation in marble production, behind Vermont and Georgia.
+While 80% of marble quarried in the state was used in furniture and interior decoration, it was best known as a monumental building material.
 Monuments and buildings constructed of Tennessee marble during the early 20th century include the St. Paul Public Library in Minnesota, the Richard C. Lee U.S. Courthouse in New Haven, Connecticut, and the Firemen's Memorial in Manhattan.

-The rise of modern architecture and a preference for the use of concrete, coupled with the onset of the Great Depression, led to a decline in the Tennessee marble industry by the end of the 1920s.
+The rise of modern architecture and the short-term cost savings of using concrete, coupled with the onset of the Great Depression, led to a decline in the Tennessee marble industry by the end of the 1920s.
 The stone experienced a brief resurgence in the 1930s as New Deal federal construction projects encouraged the use of locally quarried building materials.
 Buildings completed during this period include the National Gallery of Art (West Building), the Knoxville Post Office, and the Tennessee Supreme Court Building in Nashville.

 By the 1950s, only five Tennessee marble companies remained in operation.
 Some companies had turned to secondary products such as lime, which was often produced in kilns located near the quarries.
-The rise in foreign competition and changes in demand for building materials led to further decline, and most Tennessee marble companies had closed by the mid-1980s.
+The rise in foreign competition and changes in demand for building materials led to further decline, and most Tennessee marble companies had closed by the 1980s.
 The stone was still produced on a smaller scale, however.
 It was used in the Edward Larrabee Barnes-designed Knoxville Museum of Art, completed in 1990, and the BarberMcMurry-designed Gay Street addition of Knoxville's East Tennessee History Center, completed in 2005.
 The Tennessee Marble Company, founded in 1993, is currently the only major producer of Tennessee marble.
 The company was operating six quarries as of 2007.